The 20 Most Fun Colleges In America

 Santa Barbara, California

-In addition to glorious California weather, UC Santa Barbara also has its own beach.
+UC Santa Barbara has something very special that sets it apart from most other colleges: its own beach.

-Whether surfing, sun bathing, or just drinking on the beach, the waterfront adds an extra layer of fun to UCSB's social scene -- especially the house parties on ocean-bordering Del Playa Drive in Isla Vista, where students predominate.
+Whether surfing, sun bathing, or just drinking on the beach, the waterfront only adds to UCSB's social scene -- especially the house parties on ocean-bordering Del Playa Drive in Isla Vista, where students predominate.

 Urbana, Illinois and Champaign, Illinois

-During the rest of the year, students take advantage of the low entry age of the bars -- 19 -- although you still have to be 21 to be served.
+During the rest of the year, students take advantage of the 19-years-old entry age of the bars, although you still have to be 21 to be served.

 Nashville, Tennessee